wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/security.rst

 ------

-Django has a lot of `security-specific settings <https://docs.djangoproject.com/en/1.11/topics/security/>`_ that are all turned on by default.
+Django has a lot of `security-specific settings <https://docs.djangoproject.com/en/1.11/topics/security/>`_ that are all turned on by default in this template.

-We also :ref:`enforce <going-to-production#checks>` all the best practices including ``https`` only access in production by running ``django`` checks inside CI for each commit.
+We also :ref:`enforce <going-to-production#checks>` all the best practices by running ``django`` checks inside CI for each commit.

 We also use a set of custom ``django`` apps to enforce even more security rules: